EchoMAV/EchoTherm-Daemon/README.md

 Each component is described below.

-> [!NOTE]
-> The installation is tested on Ubuntu 22.04+ and Raspian Pi OS (Bookworm), other Linux distributions may present build issues.

 ## Installation
 To build and install, first clone this repository, then run the install script: